henryaj/ambient/README.md

 _For a sounder sleep_

 **Hey!
 This is currently very alpha.
 Things may break.
-Let me know if it works for you.**
+More specifically, the time on your BOSH Lite-deployed VMs may drift.
+Let me know if it works for you, or if you have problems.**

 [BOSH Lite](https://github.com/cloudfoundry/bosh-lite) tends to die when your machine goes to sleep and wakes up.